 Union Station’s changing fortunes are also a reminder of much of what is wrong with the rest of our train stations.
 Metro is one of Los Angeles’s biggest property owners (and potentially, landlords) and yet it seems only able to think of itself as a transit company.
 As a transit company, it focuses on cutting costs by cutting services — which makes it less reliable and the last resort.
 If they improved services, on the other hand, they would attract more riders.
 No one but trolls committed to “owning libs” by driving the climate into the ground actually wants to drive in a city — but when the alternative is moving in the wrong direction, that is what people will do.

-It’s not their age which makes them so popular — although I’m sure some come just to take pictures of their beautiful architecture.
+It’s not their age that makes them so popular — although I’m sure some come just to take pictures of their beautiful architecture and design elements.
 In the US, aesthetic considerations for train stations are generally a thing of the past.
 Most people come because waiting in them for the next train is still preferable to the freedom afforded by a gridlocked, smoggy freeway commute.
 This is not the case with most of the train stations operated by Metro and Metrolink — certainly not those built by them.

 The Los Angeles County Metropolitan Transportation Authority is a relatively young organization, having been established in 1993.
 Our commuter rail system, Metrolink, is just a year older.
 In 27 years, the two agencies have between them built 154 train stations.
 26 more are under construction or in the works.
 The numbers are impressive but their quality is not.
 Zero of those stations have public restrooms and so, when passengers can no longer hold it, they’re reduced to urinating in doorways, stairwells, and elevators — and from the smell of it, a great number of them do.
-Coming from Santa Monica once, I had to disembark to pee in a doorway and then walk home from there because I wouldn’t have been able to make it to Union Station — one of the only stations with a restroom — and it wasn’t on the way home, anyway.
+Coming from Santa Monica once, I had to disembark to pee in a doorway and then walk home from there because I wouldn’t have been able to make it to Union Station — one of the only stations with a restroom — and I didn’t want to wait another hour for the next bus.

 Other amenities are limited to a couple of the older pre-Metro and pre-Metrolink stations.
 Fullerton Station is home to a train museum, where you can learn about the golden age of trains — a time when American train stations offered restaurants and restrooms.
 Claremont Station is home to a small art museum.